CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise 4: Fine-Tuning the Model.md

 # Fine-Tuning the Model

-### Prerequisites

-Create an AI hub and project in the Azure AI Studio

-Deploy a GPT model

 ## Task 1: Perform Iterative Prompt Tuning and Variant Comparison

 Before you can finetune a model, you need a dataset.